More Medications Facts

 Doxycycline may slow OA progression by inhibiting the degradation of type XI collagen, reducing levels of collagen-degrading enzymes, and inhibiting messenger RNA for nitric oxide synthesis, which results in secretion of matrix MMPs in the chondrocyte.

-Time for Doxycycline to clear out the system
+Time for Doxycycline to clear out of the system

 Further reading